R4DIC4L/react-native-open-doc/README.md

 Pick files using native file pickers for iOS and Android (UIDocumentPickerViewController / Intent.ACTION_OPEN_DOCUMENT)

-Share files on Android (for iOS use the react-native Share.share({ url: selectedUri }) api, see https://reactnative.dev/docs/share#share for mre details).
+Share files on Android (for iOS use the react-native Share.share({ url: selectedUri }) api, see https://reactnative.dev/docs/share#share for more details).

 ## Getting started